ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Dedicated** card in the **IaaS platforms** section.
 2. On the **VMware Solutions Dedicated** page, click the **VMware vSphere offering** card.
 3. Click the **Scale existing** tab and select the cluster that you want to scale from the **Cluster configurations** list.
 4. Review the cluster settings that are automatically completed, update the settings according to your needs, and complete any required fields.
+In this step, when you scale out a configuration, the **Number of bare metal servers** field refers to the number of servers to add to the configuration.
+It doesn't refer to the total number of servers in the configuration after the scale operation.
 For more information about the settings, see [Ordering new vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_orderinginstances-req).
 5. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order the appliance.
 To do so, select the **Include with purchase** checkbox under **FortiGate Physical Appliance 300 Series HA Pair**.
 6. In the **Summary** pane, verify the instance configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.